 There is no such thing as the 'ultimate' calorie-burning activity.
 Energy burned is dependent not just on the activity itself, but on how much effort you put in, how skilled you are at it, how long you do it for, and how often.
 So choose a fat burn exercise that you are going to do regularly and consistently.
 That means an activity that you actually enjoy (unless you want your workouts to involve untold misery and boredom!) and one that is practical and accessible.

 Serious fat-burning activity uses the large muscle groups of the body – the thighs and bottom, chest and back.
 The greater the overall recruitment of muscle, the higher the calorie expenditure.
 So in your gym workouts, you are much better off using, say, the rower than one of those arm-cranking machines for maximum calorie burn.

 To fire up the calorie furnace, fat-burning activity has to be sustainable for a reasonable period.
 So while skipping is great exercise, it's not much use if you can only do it for three minutes.
 The American College of Sports Medicine recommends 20-60 minutes per session, three to five times per week.
 It doesn't have to be continuous effort.

-Interval training to maximize calorie burn
+Interval training to maximise calorie burn

-Interval training, in which you mix hard efforts with bouts of recovery, is one of the best ways of maximizing calorie expenditure, improving aerobic fitness and making use of limited time.
+Interval training, in which you mix hard efforts with bouts of recovery, is one of the best ways of maximising calorie expenditure, improving aerobic fitness and making use of limited time.
 To get the most out of an interval session, ensure that you work outside the comfort zone on the efforts and ease right off during the recoveries.
 Try a 2:2 rest/work ratio to start with.